 Back to all Project Ideas / Reduce Energy Use

 Schools spend about $8 billion a year on energy—more than on books and computers combined—but almost a third of that money is lost through wasted energy.
-That’s expensive both for your school, and for the natural world which supplies our resources.
-But you have the power to make your school run efficiently.
-Using simple tools, you’ll be able to conduct an audit of your school’s energy and water use, and put your school on the path to savings.
+That’s expensive both for your school and for the natural world which supplies our resources.
+You have the power to make your school run efficiently.
+Using simple tools, you’ll be able to conduct an audit of your school’s energy and water use and put your school on the path to savings.

-- Look to the school’s facilities department or your local utility provider for support in conducting an energy walkthrough or a more comprehensive audit of your school.
+- Pair up with your school’s facilities department or your local utility provider for support in conducting an energy walkthrough or a more comprehensive audit of your school.

 - Consider working with a free online energy tracking program such as Energy Star Portfolio Manager or an online audit resource like the Cool Schools Challenge.